-Significant growth is expected during the spring semester as the student teacher prepares to be a professional teacher in the following academic year.
-The Second Semester student teaching grade is given by the College Supervisor based on the final spring score for all 9 Standards\on the MEES TCAR - which considers the current level of student teaching performance, the documentary evidence in the Student Teaching Portfolio (STP), and an overall impression of the evaluations from the cooperating teacher.
+Significant growth is expected during the spring semester as the Student Teacher prepares to be a professional teacher in the following academic year.
+The Second Semester student teaching grade is given by the College Supervisor based on the final spring score for all 9 Standards_on the MEES TCAR - which considers the current level of student teaching performance and an overall impression of the evaluations from the Cooperating Teacher.
+In addition, the Student Teacher is expected to continue submitting weekly lesson plans as well as exemplary artifacts for the Student Teaching Portfolio.
+The expectations for all three of these evaluative criteria (MEES TCAR, Lesson plans, and Student Teaching Portfolio) are increased for the Spring Semester.
 The summative total score will decide the letter grade assigned.
 See below for grade guidelines: